-The most common category of non-compliance was 'Documentation'.
-It included eight deficiencies concerning transport authorisation, sixteen transport documentation deficiencies and in five cases the certificate of competence was missing.
-Even though there are still work to do with documents we can see great improvement in horsetransports in availability of authorization, certificate of competence and transport documentation.
+In this year also the most common category of non-compliance was 'Documentation'.
+It included eight deficiencies concerning transporter authorisation, thirteen transports with deficiencies in documents and in seven cases the certificate of competence was missing.
+There are still work to do with documents in transports but in the same time it's good to notice that infringements involving directly to animals have decreased in past years.

 The second most common category of non-compliance was 'Means of transport and additional provisions for livestock vessels or vessels transporting sea containers, and for long journeys'.
 The vehicles of transport weren't marked indicating the presence of live animals in five cases.
-Two times it was noted that the construction of the vehicle can cause injury.
-In two transports there weren't rightly positioned properly working watering devices.
+Two times it was noted that the construction of the vehicle wasn't adequate.
+In four transports there weren't rightly positioned properly working watering devices or devices weren't connected with watercontainer.
 Other non-compliances there detected only in single vehicles.

 The third most common category of non-compliance was 'Transport practices, space allowences, height'.
-In four cases there were deficiences in the separation of bovine.
-In five inspections there were insufficient lightning at the time of loading and unloading.
-In five transports of svine the space allowances weren't obeyed.
+In three cases there were deficiences in the separation of bovine.
+In two inspections there were insufficient lightning at the time of loading and unloading.
+In three transports of svine the space allowances weren't obeyed.